Who is Emmanuel Acho, host of the Bachelor’s ‘After the Final Rose’?

 Acho, 30, is a former linebacker for the Cleveland Browns and Philadelphia Eagles football teams.
 He left the NFL in 2016, and is currently an analyst for Fox Sports.
 Acho grew up in Dallas, the son of Nigerian immigrants.

-“I’ve been navigating the lines between whiteness and blackness all of my life,” he writes in his 2020 best-selling book “Uncomfortable Conversations with a Black Man.”
+“I’ve been navigating the lines between whiteness and blackness all of my life,” he writes in his 2020 best-selling book “Uncomfortable Conversations With a Black Man.”
 Growing up in a mostly White upper-class suburban neighborhood, Acho adds that going to college at the University of Texas was the “first time I understood what it means to be a black man in America.”

 What kind of prep has he done for this role?

 Acho’s book and his video series tackle difficult questions in a frank, nonjudgmental tone aimed specifically at helping White people understand the history of racism, slavery and inequality in America.
-Rachel Lindsay, the first Black Bachelorette, and her husband Bryan Abasolo have appeared on Acho’s video series in an episode about interracial relationships.
+Rachel Lindsay, the first Black Bachelorette, and her husband, Bryan Abasolo, have appeared on Acho’s video series in an episode about interracial relationships.
 Lindsay also was the one to suggest Acho as a replacement for Harrison.

 In a Friday interview with Lindsay on “Extra,” Acho said he never thought his book on racial reconciliation “would lead me to one of the most storied shows and one of the most volatile moments of this franchise and that I would be the man for this moment.”